 If you are unsure if a safe room or storm shelter product meets FEMA P-361 criteria, you may contact your local building official or local or state emergency management office.

 A27.
 Obtaining proper building permits and inspections is important for all construction.
 The builder or homeowner should ensure the safe room is built according to the plans in FEMA P-320 or to plans that, through testing and engineering, have been determined to meet the safe room design criteria in FEMA P-361.
 The level of construction needed for a safe room typically requires a permit from the local building department.
 Further, to verify compliance with the FEMA or ICC 500 criteria, additional quality control inspections may be needed.

 ICC 500 does have provisions for special inspections.
 ICC 500 requires that anchors post-installed in hardened concrete (e.g., an existing slab) for safe rooms be subject to special inspections to verify the anchor installation, capacity, and foundation adequacy meet the manufacturer’s requirements.

 Q28.
 Who should I contact to inspect my safe room?

 A28.
 A design professional licensed in the state in which the safe room is installed can be contracted to inspect your safe room.
 Contact a local building official to determine who can properly inspect your safe room to verify that the safe room design criteria in FEMA P-361 have been met.

 Q29.
-What forces should a safe room door be designed to resist?
+What forces should a residential safe room door be designed to resist?

 Q30.
 Where can I find doors and hardware for my safe room?